venomega/archdown/README.md

  - write better

- This program is intended to download/mirror an external repo of archlinux it let you chose the url, and $arch/os/$repo format too, dbs and arch
+ This program is intended to download/mirror an external repo of archlinux.
+ It let you chose the url, and $arch/os/$repo format too, dbs and arch

  # Usage:
- Just modify the *.conf files acording to where you are going to connect
+ Just modify the *.json file acording to where you are going to connect

- warning:
+ # Warning:
- the format of preset.conf is where the $arch/os/$repo thing is chosed you must put the part separated, like (arch / db) for $arch/$db another example could be (arch /os/ db) for $arch/os/$db
+ The format of preset option is where the $arch/os/$repo thing is chosed, you must put the part separated, like (arch / db) for $arch/$db another example could be (arch /os/ db) for $arch/os/$db

  if you got an url like  (http://mirror.yandex.ru/archlinux/),